Arun-1101/PepIris-case-study/README.md

-# 📱 PepIris — ML-Powered Retail Intelligence App
+# 📱  ML-Powered Retail Intelligence App

 PepIris is a multi-market retail intelligence platform used for SKU detection, KPI computation, and shelf analytics.
 It combines **React Native**, **Turbo Modules**, **ONNX**, **Node.js**, and **Django REST** into a unified on-device + cloud ML workflow.